GillesArcas/galerie/README.md

 # journal
-An utility to format a basic markdown diary into various html forms.
+A utility to format a basic markdown diary into various html forms.
 The markdown is basic enough to be edited on a smartphone when travelling (see example in example directory).

 The html pages generated are: